Fusion-Power-Plant-Framework/bluemira/documentation/source/equilibria/equilibria.rst

 that allows them to be controlled simultaneously and maintain proportional currents.
 To replicate this setup, a Circuit class treating a pair of up-down symmetric coils as one has been developed.
-We instantiate a Circuit by specifying the position, dimensions, and current of a coil in the upper hlaf plane.
+We instantiate a Circuit by specifying the position, dimensions, and current of a coil in the upper half plane.
 A *virtual* coil (with the same parameterisation except mirrored position) is then considered in calculations by the equilibrium solver.
 This second coil is considered identical in every way to the coil in the upper half plane except with negative :math:`z` position.